 Hand hygiene is considered one of the primary control measures for reducing the spread of infection.

-Hand hygiene is essential before and after contact with each client.
 To further promote hand hygiene, we encourage our therapists to keep their natural nails short and clean.

 Seated Massage requires all therapists and, wherever possible, all recipients, to perform hand hygiene using the correct hand hygiene technique.
 Hand hygiene refers to any action of hand cleansing, such as handwashing with soap or hand rubbing with alcohol-based sanitiser.